philipdev/stateflow/README.md

 - name `string`
 - obj `object` | `function` - object or getter function executed on `State#get`

-<a name="module_stateflow..State#listenTo"></a>
+<a name="module_stateflow..State#onStateActive"></a>
-###state.listenTo(objectOrName, event, listener)
+###state.onStateActive(objectOrName, event, listener)
-Listen to a service event while this state is active.
-All events registered with 'listenTo' are automatically removed when the state exits.
+Listen to an event while the state is activeAll events registered with 'onStateActive' are automatically removed when the state exits.

 **Params**

 - objectOrName `object` | `string` - the service name (string) which was registered with set or event emitter instance (object),
 - event `string` - the event to listen on
 - listener `callback` | `string` - event listener function or state completion event

+<a name="module_stateflow..State#onFlowActive"></a>
+###state.onFlowActive(objectOrName, event, listener)
+Listen for flow events while the flow is running an objectOrName, event, the listener will be registered only once.for the same set of arguments per state, even when called multiple times which is the typical use case.

+**Params**

+- objectOrName
+- event
+- listener

 <a name="module_stateflow..State#cancelTimeout"></a>
 ###state.cancelTimeout()